mlflow/mlflow/.github/pull_request_template.md

 <!-- patch -->

-- [ ] Yes (this PR will be cherry-picked in the next patch release)
+- [ ] Yes (this PR will be cherry-picked and included in the next patch release)
 - [ ] No (this PR will be included in the next minor release)